 2. Create your own coffee shop concept

 A really cool spot should offer not only great drinks and food — its overall concept should be absolutely amazing!
 When starting a coffee shop and looking for coffee business ideas, strive to give your visitors a comfortable and unique atmosphere, and they will quickly fall in love with your place.
 We’re not talking only about the design here.
 It matters, but it is also important to pay attention to the overall image of your business, and the way your personnel communicates with visitors.

 3. Choose a location and space

 Then, when deciding how to start coffee shop business it is essential to decide if you want to rent a premise or buy it.
 Since your business is a coffee shop start up, we suspect you will go for renting.
 That’s a wise choice as it has several significant advantages.
 First of all, it is cheaper.
 Secondly, if you chose a wrong location you can simply rent another place and that’s it.
 However, you should be very careful when signing the rental agreement.
 Read it carefully or ask an experienced lawyer to do this for you.
 An owner may want to increase the rent if your business succeeds, so do your best to avoid such issues.

 So, you chose a street (and even the side of a street!), and decided that you are going to rent a premise.
 How to choose the right space?
 Well, the concept can help here as well.
 Besides, look for those spaces which have already been occupied by similar businesses — they may have all the essential equipment.
 But if you choose this way, remember to discover why the previous owner closed their place.
 This information can really help.

-4. Create the logo and signboard for your coffee shop
+4. Create the logo and signage for your coffee shop